-Travel Tales & Tips For The Visually Impaired
+Travel Tales & Tips For The Vision Impaired

 Despite having an issue with his vision, Sagar Baheti did not let travel take a backseat.
-In fact, he’s living life to the fullest as an avid traveller, who pens down tips and tricks for other visually-impaired travel enthusiasts.
+In fact, he’s an avid traveller, who in this article shares tips and tricks for other vision-impaired travel enthusiasts.

 Imagine this: Your favourite band’s delivering a live performance in the city today and you’re really excited; you’d even bought tickets two months in advance!
 You make arrangements to reach the venue at least an hour before starting time so you can find a good spot.
 You can’t wait but just as you reach the venue, the concert is called off due to unavoidable circumstances.
 How does that make you feel?
 Angry, frustrated and helpless?!
 You blame the organisers, the city administration and probably even the country you live in!
 But well, it’s just a concert and your life won’t be much different without it, right?
 Now, imagine this moment as a way of life.
 I have often experienced such helplessness in my daily life.